 In fact, Château Filhot is rather more ubiquitous than you might think.
-At 350 hectares this is the largest estate in the region, and even though only a small part of this is dedicated to viticulture the volumes produced here are still a lot greater than at many other estates.
-In addition, the significant proportion of Sauvignon Blanc in the vineyard has always tended to yield a less rich style of wine, and during the 1980s the then-proprietor Henri de Vaucelles used no wood, preferring to age his wines in fibreglass cuves.
+At 350 hectares this is the largest estate in the region, and even though only a small part of this is dedicated to viticulture the volumes produced here are still a lot greater than at many neighbouring properties.
+In addition, the significant proportion of Sauvignon Blanc in the vineyard tended to yield a less rich style of wine, and during the 1980s the then-proprietor, the late Comte Henri de Vaucelles (1937 – 2015) used no wood for élevage, preferring to age his wines in fibreglass cuves.
 In summary, quality was not the highest, and selling such a huge quantity of less-than-stellar Sauternes, especially when such sweet wines were already out of vogue, was (and still is) naturally something of a challenge.
 No wonder there were bottles everywhere I turned.
 And no wonder that – and I have this on good authority – for many years the own-label Sauternes from one of Bordeaux’s more famous négociants was sourced entirely from the Filhot cellars.
 There was a lot of wine to go round, it seems.

 So what exactly is Filhot’s story?
 Why is this such a grand and expansive estate?
 And why does the label bear such a remarkable similarity to that of Château Coutet?
-To answer these questions, we need to look at the history of Château Filhot, a history which begins – for our purposes at least – in the opening years of the 18th century.
+To answer these questions, we need to look at the history of Château Filhot, a history which begins – for our purposes at least – in the 17th century.